 - 8.1.1.
 Awardees need to have a Student visa (subclass 500) to travel to and study in Australia. - 8.1.2.
 Awardees who hold dual citizenship must apply for their visa and travel to Australia using the passport of the eligible country for which they have received their Australia Awards Scholarship. - 8.1.3.
-To be granted a visa, awardees will need to meet the Department of Home Affairs' financial, health and character requirements and demonstrate that their intention to stay in Australia only temporarily is genuine. - 8.1.4.
+Awardees will need to meet the Department of Home Affairs' financial, health and character requirements and demonstrate that their intention to stay temporarily in Australia is genuine. - 8.1.4.
 The Department of Home Affairs advises that in some circumstances applications may take up to three months to process if further medical or character assessments are required. - 8.1.5.
 Awardees must ensure they have a valid passport and visa for the whole time that they are on-scholarship.